 The Mikhulu Trust is committed to delivering evidenced based parenting programmes.
 As such, we carry out research to determine the impact of our programmes on parents and their children.

-Virtually all of the research on dialogic reading has been done in high income countries.
-In recent years we have been carrying out intervention research in poor communities in sub-Saharan Africa, using ‘dialogic book-sharing’.
-For example, in one study, carried out in Khayelitsha, families with 14 to 16 month old children received a programme of eight weekly group sessions.
-The training both improved parenting and had a beneficial effect on child language, attention, and social understanding.
+Virtually all of the research on supportive book-sharing has been done in high income countries.
+In recent years we have been carrying out research on the impact of providing training in supportive book-sharing to families in poor communities in sub-Saharan Africa.
+In one randomised controlled trial, carried out in Khayelitsha, South Africa, families with 14 to 16 month old children received a training programme in eight weekly group sessions.
+The training was shown to be highly successful: parents’ book-sharing techniques improved considerably and there were substantial gains in child language, attention, and social understanding.

 For further information: